Geography

 Countries

-Some countries have been affected mire by geopgrapy and in different ways.
+All countries have been affected by geography.
+Some nore than others and in many different ways.
 Perhaps no country has been more affected by geograophy than Panama.
 It was even geography that led to its creation.
 Because Panama is an istmus where a canal connecting the Atlantic and Pacific Oceans possible.
-Of the major countries, it is probably Russia with its huge steppe that has been the country most significantly affected by geography.
-The steppe more than any other gographic feature has been an engine for genating history.
-They for a time have dominated both China and Russia as well striking into Europe and the Middle East.
+Of the major countries, it is probably Russia with its vast Eurasian Steppe that has been the country most significantly affected by geography.
+The Steppe more than any other geographic feature has been an engine for genating history.
+The Stppepeople for a time have dominated both China and Russia as well striking into Europe and the Middle East.
 England's island geography has been both a protective shield and as with the Vikings an avenue for invasion.
-And Japans island position enabled it to develop independently from China.
-America's separation from Europe by the Atlantic Ocean. was a key element in its development and subsequent world history.
-Italy a a Mediterranean Peninsula was perfectly posed to dominate the Mediteranean.
+Germany's location in th middle of Europe has prevented its expansion and nearly led to Germany dominating Europe.
+Japan's island position enabled it to develop independently from China.
+America's separation from Europe by the Atlantic Ocean was a key element in its development and subsequent world history.
+Italy, a Mediterranean Peninsula, was perfectly posed to dominate the Mediteranean.
 Afghanistan's geography has played a role in invasions of India incliding the creation of the Moguhl Empire.
 Today the poprous borders with Pakistan make it a kind of supportive rear area for Pakistan's struggle with India.
 Neighboring Iran is in unique position of staddling the oil producing areas of the Caspian Sea and Persian Gulf.
 China's need for raw mterials have lead it into Africa and Southeast Asia, often suppoting brutal, repressive regimes leading to moral conflicys with the West.

 Major Features

 There are some geographic features that have played key roles in world history.
 They include bodies of water, deserts, planes, and mountains.
 Surely the most important is the vast Euro-Asian Steppe.
 One author claim that the stepp's 'pitiless' climate bred hard and cruel men.
 [Kaplan] We are not sure about that, but the steppe did bred warring tribes.
 They struck out of the steppe to the east and west.
 To the north and south the Steppe horsemen were stopped by the Arctic barrier and to the south the Gobi Desert and Himilayas.
 China has been the linch-pin of history, affecting European history before the Europeans were even aware of China.
 When China was strong the steppe tribes struck west.
 During periods of weakness in China the steppe tribes invaded the Middle Kingdom.
 The Himilayas and the Alps were both mountain shields.
 The Atlantic and Pacific Oceans cut off the Americas from the rest of humanity.
 River systems have played a huge tole in history, plaing a role in the creation of civilization.
-The English Channel has even before Roman imes played a huge role in English history and as a result European history.
+Rivers like the Nile, Tigris-Eurprates, Congo, Amazon, Mississippi, Yeloe , Yangste, and others have played enormous roles in world history and economics.
 And until the 19th century and the development of railroads they were critical to commerce.
+The English Channel has even before Roman times played a huge role in English history and as a result European history.
+It was the Channel that stopped the Spanish, Napoleon, and Hitler with enormous politica and economic consequences.
+Oceanns and seas have both united peoples through facilitating commerce as well as isolating the Native American peoples in North and South America.
 The Sahara is another major feature which seems to have played a major role in peopleing the Nile Valley and determining the ethnic makeup of North Africa and Equarorial Africa.
 One of the most notable geographic features is Gibraltar.
 It is a huge rock set in one of the most critical points imaginable.
 This peninsular at the southern tip of Spain has played an enormous role in history.
 An Anglo-Dutch force seized Gibraltar from Spain during the War of the Spanish Succession (1704).
 Spain was forced to cede Gibraltar to Britain 'in perpetuity' under the Treaty of Utrecht (1713).
 It became an important base for the Royal Navy, especially during the Napoleonic Wars and World War II.

 Modern Trends